 Hives that last more than six weeks indicate that you have chronic urticaria.
-Allergy and immunology specialist Benoit Tano, MD, can get you the relief you seek from chronic urticaria at Integrative Immunity Health System, PC, in Edina, Minnesota; Sioux Falls, South Dakota; and Bismarck, North Dakota.
+Allergy and immunology specialist Benoit Tano, MD, can get you the relief you seek from chronic urticaria at Integrative Immunity Health System, PC, in Edina, Minnesota.
 Call the office nearest you or schedule your chronic urticaria consultation online today.

 Chronic urticaria, also called chronic hives, causes itchy red welts that last six or more weeks.
 Many people with this skin condition suffer from welts that show up every day for more than a year.